aoliver44/taxaHFE/README.md

 ## Contribute

-Feel free to raise in issue, contribute with a pull request, or reach out!
+Feel free to raise an issue, contribute with a pull request, or reach out!